jusadocode/CarHunter/README.md

 ![carhunter 3](https://github.com/jusadocode/CarHunter/assets/77744027/e2a57ac8-d446-46d3-96f5-333983547d60)

 for now the info is gathered using autoplius and autogidas results.

+The project is still in development and there is quite a bit of features to be implemented in the future, such as:
+* Support for more variety of car sites
+* Sorting of results
+* Advanced search
+* Price trend of the car in question

 # Getting Started with Create React App